Yuvraaj14/CardioVascularDisease_AutoML_Project/README.md

 3. Installation

-4. Usage

-5. Dataset
+4. Dataset

-6. Modeling
+5. Modeling

-7. Results
+6. Results

-8. Contributing
+7. Contributing

 Overview

 Cardiovascular diseases are a leading cause of death worldwide.
 Early detection through predictive modeling can significantly improve treatment outcomes and save lives.
 This project leverages AutoML tools, specifically H2O and TPOT, to automate the machine learning workflow and build robust predictive models.

 Features